 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate I earn from qualifying purchases.

-- 2 1/2 tbsp vanilla ice cream (whole fat tastes best - or use dairy free vanilla ice cream to make vegan)
+- 2 1/2 tablespoons vanilla ice cream (whole fat tastes best - or use dairy free vanilla ice cream to make vegan)

-- 1 oz vanilla vodka or citrus vodka (orange or mandarin-infused vodka)
+- 1 ounce vanilla vodka or citrus vodka (orange or mandarin-infused vodka)

 - 5 ice cubes (2 ounces of ice)